 Aspiring CRNAs can develop these diverse skills through a reputable university degree program, such as Maryville University’s online Bachelor of Science in Nursing to Doctor of Nursing Practice program.
 Its curriculum combines in-class coursework with the opportunity to gain experience in a controlled real-world environment, giving students the opportunity to apply knowledge in a manner that allows them to cultivate and refine the core competencies essential to the nurse anesthetist role, thus preparing them to hit the job market with confidence.

 CRNAs and other nurse practitioners will see substantial growth in employment opportunities as a result of the rising demand for healthcare services, a greater need for care for seniors and patients with chronic conditions, an increased focus on preventive care, and the increasing autonomy of advanced practice nurses.
-The BLS projects the employment of advanced practice nurses, including CRNAs, to increase 26% from 2018 to 2028.
+The BLS projects the employment of advanced practice nurses, including CRNAs, to increase 45 percent from 2019-2029.

 Learn More About Becoming a CRNA